Kaputas Beach with turquoise water on Turkish Mediterranean coast near Kaş (Antalya Province), Turkey

 Düden Waterfalls

-Two locations: Upper Düden has shady park setting with trails and small entrance fee (around 20–40 TL for foreigners), while Lower Düden is best seen for free from the cliffs or by boat tours from the harbor viewing from the sea.
+Two locations: Upper Düden has shady park setting with trails, while Lower Düden is best seen for free from the cliffs or by boat tours from the harbor viewing from the sea.
 Upper Düden good for afternoon break—shady, cool mist.
 Both easily accessible from city.

 Konyaaltı & Lara Beaches

 Konyaaltı (west): pebble beach with Taurus Mountains backdrop.
-Free public access or rent loungers at beach clubs (₺100–200/day with service).
+Free public access in many sections; paid sun-lounger areas typically charge for loungers + umbrella and beach clubs can be higher—confirm prices before you sit.
 Lara Beach (east): fine sand, mega all-inclusive resorts.
 Both have clear turquoise water.
 Swimming season May–October.
-Beach clubs serve food and drinks—pay for lounger, stay all day.
+Beach clubs serve food and drinks—pay for a lounger, stay all day.

 Tahtalı Mountain Cable Car

-Olympos Teleferik ascends to 2,365m summit (around $32–$38 per adult; tours with transfers cost more).
+Olympos Teleferik ascends to 2,365m summit (often ~$47+ / ₺2,066+ round-trip; prices change and transfers cost extra).
 Alpine views, wildflowers, and paragliding launch site.
-Clear days see entire coastline.
-Cable car 10 minutes.
-Cool temperatures at top—bring layer.
-Popular sunset trip.
-Ski resort operates winter.
-About 45 minutes from Antalya on coastal road.
+Clear days see the entire coastline.
+Cable car ~10 minutes.
+Much cooler temperatures at the top—bring a layer.
+It's about 57 km (~1 hour) from Antalya city center, depending on traffic.

 Turkish Riviera Experience